Social Media & Online Identity

 Here are a few more pointers to take your LinkedIn from ho-hum to FANTASTIC

-- Your summary should begin with skills and competencies offered.
-Author it in a conversational tone; write it friendlier and social as opposed to common biographies.
+• Your summary should begin with the skills and competencies offered.
+Author-it in a conversational tone; write it friendlier and more social as opposed to common biographies.

-- Notify your network that you are STILL job searching by updating your status on a weekly basis:e.g., “Offering expertise in 3d modeling in the Orlando area.”
+• Notify your network that you are STILL job searching by updating your status every week:e.g., “Offering expertise in 3d modeling in the Orlando area.”

-Remember that all the tools and strategies you implement are a part of a bigger whole in your job search arsenal.
+Remember that all the tools and strategies you implement are part of a bigger hole in your job search arsenal.
 Leverage all your tools and ensure you are projecting consistency and employer focus throughout all your marketing collaterals (resume, online profiles, etc.).

 Sign up for this blog.
 Part two of this post will cover recommendations, how to deal with job history (what to include), LinkedIn groups, and adding additional multi-media to power up your LinkedIn profile.